jeffriesd/dsDraw/README.md

 # dsDraw

-dsDraw is an interactive tool for drawing flowcharts and data structures, with an emphasis on programmatic drawing.
+dsDraw is an interactive tool for creating videos with flowcharts and data structures, with an emphasis on programmatic drawing.
 The user can interact with the canvas by point-and-click or by entering command via the console.

 ## General
+Individual segments can be recorded and merged together, and individual clips can be truncated so the current time frame becomes the end of the clip.
+Recording can only start from the end of the previous clip.

 To __move__ an existing object, hold control and drag the object.
 To __clone__ an existing object, hold alt and drag the object.
 To __delete__ the most recently created object, press control-z.